 In Section~\ref{mainlemsubsection} we showed that every \ca structure has a bisimilar covering by an infinite \ca structure that is based on a free group with involutive generators (cf.\ Lemma~\ref{treeunfoldlem}).
 It is easy to see that this covering is coset acyclic: any non-trivial coset cycle would stem from a non-trivial generator cycle.
 The two kinds of acyclicity coincide at the level of full acyclicity because the blowup in length in the passage from coset-steps to generator-steps is not taken into account.
 Together with the $\omega$-richness property from Lemma~\ref{mainlemmarichness} these coverings would suffice for proving the classical version of our characterisation theorem.
-For the finite model theory version, we need bisimilar coverings that are finite and at the same time sufficiently coset acyclic and sufficiently rich.
+For the finite model theory version, we need bisimilar coverings that are finite and, at the same time, \emph{sufficiently coset acyclic} and \emph{sufficiently rich}.
 The richness part is already covered by Lemma~\ref{mainlemmarichness}.
-For arbitrarily high coset acyclicity in finite structures we use an earlier result from~\cite{Otto12JACM} about \ca groups.
+Suitable levels of coset acyclicity in finite \ca groups were introduced in~\cite{Otto12JACM}.

-\begin{definition} Let $\G$ be a \ca group with generator set~$E$.
-A \emph{coset cycle of length~$m$ in $\G$} is a cyclic tuple $((g_i,\alpha_i))_{i\in\Z_m}$ with $g_i\in\G$ and $\alpha_i\subseteq E$, for all $i \in \Z_m$, where $g_i^{-1} g_{i+1}\in \G_{\alpha_i}$ and
+\begin{definition} Let $\G$ be a \ca group with generator set~$E$. \bre \item A \emph{coset cycle of length~$m$ in $\G$} is a cyclic tuple $(g_i,\alpha_i)_{i\in\Z_m}$ with $g_i\in\G$ and $\alpha_i\subseteq E$, for all $i \in \Z_m$, where $g_i^{-1} g_{i+1}\in \G_{\alpha_i}$ and